dianapulatova/yummy-burger/README.md

   ![GitHub license](https://img.shields.io/badge/license-Creative%20Commons%20Zero%20v1.0%20Universal-blue.svg)

   ## Description
- Add that lets users input the burgers of their choice and submit the name and that name should be displayed on the waiting to be devaured side.
+ Yummy Burger App lets users input the burgers of their choice and submit the name and that name should be displayed on the waiting to be devaured side.
+After clicking devaur button it moves to Burger devaured side, and it stores all the burgers in a database whether it is devoured or not.

   <!-- ![Demo](Demo/note-taker-demo.gif) -->